srijanshetty/nodesock/README.md

 * __Filepath__: Filepaths are resolved before sending them to the server, invalid paths are signalled as an error.

+* __P2P__: Every client has a listener at FILEPORT, whenever it recieves a request to share a file, it sends the entire file to peer asking for it.

 * __Command Structure__: \<COMMAND\>;;parameter1;;parameter2..

  * ;; has been chosen as the delimiter arbitarily